MCDReforged/MCDReforged.github.io/docs/quick_start.md

  └─ permission.yml
 ```

-Now put your server files into the server folder (`server` by default),
-then modify the configuration file `config.yml` and permission file
+Now put your server files into the server folder (`server` by default), then modify the configuration file `config.yml` and permission file `permission.yml` correctly.
-`permission.yml` correctly

-After that you can launch MCDR, and it will start handling the server
+After that you can launch MCDR, and it will start handling the server correctly.
-correctly

 ``` bash
 python -m mcdreforged